 1. Who is this training for?

-Our Signature Training is for self-identified Democratic women who are interested in getting involved in political leadership and running for office!
+Our Signature Training is for self-identified Democratic women and nonbinary people who are interested in getting involved in political leadership and running for office!
 This class is designed for folks considering a run for office anytime in the next five years, at any level of office, from local school board to Congress.
 If that’s you or someone you know, let us know and apply now!